twistedfall/opencv-rust/INSTALL.md

 After the successful build you will have an image configured for cross-compilation to Raspberry Pi.
-It will contain the sample build script `/usr/local/bin/cargo-xbuild` that you can check for the correct environment setup and the specific command line arguments to use when crosscompiling the project inside the container created from that image.
+It will contain the sample build script `/usr/local/bin/cargo-xbuild` that you can check for the correct environment setup and the specific command line arguments to use when cross-compiling the project inside the container created from that image.